Avery246813579/Make-School-Foobar/1. Intro to Problem Solving/README.md

 1. Showing how to do the model with actual problem
 1. Practice Problems

+# Competencies
+1. Understand the steps needed to solve a problem

 # Homework

 1. Create problems for people to do next class